Allen-Synthesis/EuroPi/software/firmware/experimental/custom_font.md

 Custom Font support
 ===================

-The `CustomFontWriter` class if adapted from https://github.com/peterhinch/micropython-font-to-py/tree/master/writer.
+The `CustomFontWriter` class is adapted from https://github.com/peterhinch/micropython-font-to-py/tree/master/writer.

 How to generate custom fonts :
 ------------------------------